 We have split this article into two categories: games and activities (not games).
 Get ready for plenty of inspiration for the upcoming baby shower you are planning!

-Baby Shower Ideas and Activities that are not Games
+Baby Shower Ideas and Activities

-1. Have A Guest Book
+1. Have a Guest Book

 Everyone at the shower will be there to celebrate the coming arrival of the baby and the new mom-to-be, and they will want to give them their warmest well-wishes and congratulations.